alexchiri/alexchiri-blog/posts/2022-06-10-desirable-difficulties.md

 > Obstacles that make learning more challenging, slower, and more frustrating in the short term, but better in the long term. - David Epstein, _Range_

-Or better yet, watch the short video below where Dr. Robert Bjork (one of the cognitive psychologists that coined the term) explains himself and desirable difficulties are and gives some examples:
+Or better yet, watch the short video below where Dr. Robert Bjork (one of the cognitive psychologists that coined the term) explains himself what desirable difficulties are and gives some examples:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XPllm-gtrMM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>